microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.6.md

 This lets us work with objects that can hold different data, but a common field tells us _which_ data those objects have.

-This is very common in TypeScript; however, depending on your preferences, you might have wanted to destructure `kind` and `payload` in the the example above.
+This is very common in TypeScript; however, depending on your preferences, you might have wanted to destructure `kind` and `payload` in the example above.
 Perhaps something like the following:

 ```ts